DSSVisualAltimeter/DSS-visual-altimeter/README.md

 # Description

-Currently, Drones measure the altitude using GPS, barometers, or internal navigation systems.
-The goal of this repository is to document and investigate the ability to use a Drone's camera footage as an altitude measurement.
+Currently, drones measure the altitude using GPS, barometers, or internal navigation systems.
+The goal of this repository is to document and investigate the ability to use a drone's camera footage as an altitude measurement.

 ## Usage